Real Estate

 | Total | 7-15% | €28,000-60,000 |

-Important: Grunderwerbsteuer varies by federal state.
-In Bavaria and Saxony — 3.5%, in Brandenburg and Thuringia — 6.5% [5].
+Important: Grunderwerbsteuer varies by federal state (2026): the minimum is 3.5% in Bavaria, the maximum 6.5% in Brandenburg, North Rhine-Westphalia, Saarland, and Schleswig-Holstein.
+Saxony raised its rate to 5.5% (2023), Thuringia lowered it to 5.0% (2024) [5].
 Agent commission has been regulated by law since 2020: buyer and seller split it equally, but seller can refuse the agent (then commission = 0%).

 Investment Property (Rental)

 Buying property for rental is an operational business, not passive income.
 It requires tenant management, repairs, legal support.
-Gross rental yield in major German cities is 3-5% annually [6].
+Gross rental yield is 3.0-3.4% in Germany's seven largest cities and 4.1% on average across the 50 largest cities (2025) [6].
 After deducting taxes, maintenance, and vacancies, net yield is often lower than a diversified ETF portfolio.

 Factors For Direct Ownership